matias-kovero/BetterUI/BetterUI/Package/README.md

 # Default value: 14
 enemyHudTextSize = 14

-## How far you will see enemy HP Bar
+## How far you will see enemy HP Bar.
+This is an multiplier, 1 = game default.
+2 = 2x default
 # Setting type: Single
-# Default value: 20
+# Default value: 1
-MaxShowDistance = 40
+MaxShowDistance = 5

 [Item]